A recipe for applications: Dataset & Web Components (Part 2)

 Part 2.4, Which approach?

-Before picking a path review our existing codebase against our constraints
+Before picking a path review our existing code base against our constraints

 Part 2.4: Think about the innerHTML, look at index_recipes.js